 What is an Alternative Analysis?

 An alternatives analysis is the next step in the process from planning to implementation.
 It involves evaluating costs, benefits, and impacts of potential transit options.
 The transit study builds on a combination of past and ongoing mobility, land use, and community plans and studies that include Federal Boulevard within the City and County of Denver.
 Our team worked with stakeholders to identify, evaluate, and narrow the range of potential options for high capacity transit along the Federal corridor from Floyd Avenue to 52nd Avenue.

 High capacity transit provides more frequent and reliable service that links important activity centers.
 It may include features, such as level boarding of transit vehicles (no stepping up or down), separated/ dedicated transit lanes, unique branding identifying where the line is going to, and service that runs more often.

-The project will analyze capital improvements within the boundaries of the City and look into operational improvements for neighboring jurisdictions.
+The project analyzes capital improvements within the boundaries of the City and looks into operational improvements for neighboring jurisdictions.

 - Improving frequency of current bus service: Less wait time between buses, and more service during nights and weekends.

 - Improving facilities on existing service lines: higher quality stops and stations, or traffic signals that prioritize buses.

 - Bus rapid transit (BRT) service: Sections of roadway space dedicated to high quality and high capacity bus service, with stops and amenities similar to those serving rail.